How to be an outstanding leader

-In 47 B.C., after his conquest of Gaul (modern-day France and Belgium) and his victory over Pompey the Great in a civil war, Julius Caesar returned to Rome only to find that several of his most experienced legions had mutinied, demanding back pay, bonus pay, and to be discharged.
-Negotiations were slow and his troops began to loot villas and farms south of the city, and despite Caesar’s incredible successes it seemed as if his fate, and that of Rome itself, hung in the balance — regardless of what he had achieved up to that point, this mutiny brought with it the uncertainty that everything he had accomplished was soon to be undone.
+In 47 B.C., after his conquest of Gaul (modern-day France and Belgium) and his victory over Pompey the Great in a civil war, Julius Caesar returned to Rome only to find that several of his most experienced legions had mutinied, demanding back pay, bonus pay and to be discharged.
+Negotiations were slow and Caesar’s troops began to loot villas and farms south of the city.
+Despite Caesar’s incredible successes, it seemed as if his fate, and that of Rome itself, hung in the balance.
+Regardless of what he had achieved up to that point, this mutiny brought with it the uncertainty that everything he had accomplished was soon to be undone.

 What made Caesar such a great leader?
-When we think of great leaders it’s easy to make the mistake of assuming that great leaders are born with some magical form of genius, self-agency or some other quality that they naturally possess.
+What made troops want to follow him into battle?
+When we think of great leaders it’s easy to make the mistake of assuming that great leaders are born with some magical form of genius.

 So, let’s explore those ideas now so that you can start your path to great leadership today.

 What was it that Julius Caesar said to bring an army on the brink of full-scale rebellion back to his side and to beg for his forgiveness?

 He campaigned with these soldiers throughout Europe for over 10 years and during that time he took great care to form connections and get to know many of them personally.
 Caesar held an intimate understanding of what his soldiers cared about and what would inspire them toward his vision.
 Acting on this knowledge, he appealed to the one thing Romans had in abundance: pride.